Background pattern

 The risk of side effects increases if you also use:

-• triptans (for the treatment of migraines) or selective serotonin reuptake inhibitors (SSRIs) (for the treatment of depression).
-If you experience confusion, agitation, fever, sweating, uncoordinated movements of the limbs or eyes, involuntary muscle contractions, or diarrhea, you should call your doctor.
+• triptans (for the treatment of migraines) or selective serotonin reuptake inhibitors, "SSRIs" (for the treatment of depression).
+If you experience confusion, agitation, fever, sweating, uncoordinated limb or eye movements, or diarrhea, you should call your doctor.

-• other pain medications such as morphine and codeine (also cough medications), baclofen (muscle relaxant), some medications to lower blood pressure, or medications for allergy treatment.
+• other analgesics such as morphine and codeine (also cough medications), baclofen (muscle relaxant), certain medications to lower blood pressure, or medications for the treatment of allergies.
 You may feel drowsy or dizzy.
 If this occurs, consult your doctor.

-• The concomitant use of Tramadol/Paracetamol Krka and sedatives such as benzodiazepines or related medications increases the risk of drowsiness, respiratory difficulties (respiratory depression), coma, and may be potentially fatal.
-For this reason, concomitant use should only be considered when other treatment options are not possible.
-However, if your doctor prescribes this medication with sedatives, you should limit the dose and duration of concomitant treatment.
-Inform your doctor of all sedatives you are taking and strictly follow your doctor's recommended dose.
-It may be helpful to inform your friends and family about the signs and symptoms mentioned above.
+• The concomitant use of Tramadol/Paracetamol Krka and sedative medications such as benzodiazepines or related medications increases the risk of drowsiness, respiratory difficulties (respiratory depression), coma, and can be potentially fatal.
+For this reason, concomitant use should only be considered when no other treatment options are possible.
+However, if your doctor prescribes this medication with sedative medications, you should limit the dose and duration of concomitant treatment.
+Inform your doctor of all sedative medications you are taking and strictly follow your doctor's recommended dosage.
+It may be helpful to inform your friends and family about the signs and symptoms indicated above.
 Inform your doctor if you experience any of these symptoms.

 • medications that can cause seizures (attacks), such as certain antidepressants or antipsychotics.
 The risk of having a seizure may increase if you take this medication at the same time.
 Your doctor will tell you if tramadol/paracetamol is suitable for you.

 • warfarin or phenprocoumon (a medication used to prevent blood clots).
-The effectiveness of these medications may be altered, with a risk of bleeding.
+The effectiveness of these medications may be altered, and there is a risk of bleeding.
 You should inform your doctor immediately of any prolonged or unexpected bleeding.

-• Gabapentin or pregabalin for treating epilepsy or pain due to nerve problems (neuropathic pain).
+• gabapentin or pregabalin to treat epilepsy or pain due to nerve problems (neuropathic pain).

 The effectiveness of Tramadol/Paracetamol Krka may be altered if you also use:

-• metoclopramide, domperidone, or ondansetron (medications for nausea and vomiting),
+• metoclopramide, domperidone, or ondansetron (medications for the treatment of nausea and vomiting),

-• colestiramine (a medication that reduces cholesterol in the blood).
+• cholestyramine (a medication that reduces cholesterol in the blood).

 Your doctor will indicate which medications are safe to use with tramadol/paracetamol.